 What is responsible travel?
 In its simplest form sustainable travel is being socially and culturally aware when you travel, and understanding the impact your visit will have on a destination.
 By being more aware, we can minimize negative impacts and maximize the positive for not only those who live in the places we visit, but also ourselves through richer experiences.
 At Destination Asia we believe that every experience should be conducted in the most socially responsible and holistically sustainable way possible.
-We have taken great steps in the past year and strive to conduct our business in a socially responsible and ethical manner - in a way that is good for the communities in which we work, the environment, people and our business.
-Therefore any activity we undertake endeavors to tread lightly on the planet; empowering travelers and local communities to leave a positive impact on the surrounding environments in which they visit or live.
+We have taken great steps in recent years to conduct our business in a socially responsible and ethical manner - in a way that is good for the communities in which we work, the environment, people, and our business.
+Therefore any activity we undertake endeavours to tread lightly on the planet; empowering travellers and local communities to leave a positive impact on the surrounding environments in which they visit or live.

-The Indochina region is home to some of the world’s poorest communities who have experienced both the positive and negative impacts of tourism.
-Unfortunately some communities have been exploited, threatening an indigenous way of life that leads to a loss of culture.
-Pollution, habitat destruction and a growing gap between rich and poor are just some of the consequences.
-However, by facilitating responsible travel, being socially aware of our actions and providing the necessary resources to fight poverty, we believe socially and environmentally responsible tourism can bring hope and make a positive impact on such communities.
-Life changing experiences and interactions take place between the traveler and host community, education occurs unwittingly, economic growth is spurred and a cultural understanding transpires – enriching the lives of everyone involved.
+The Indochina region is home to some of the world’s poorest communities that have experienced both the positive and negative impacts of tourism.
+Unfortunately, some communities have been exploited, threatening an indigenous way of life that leads to a loss of culture.
+Pollution, habitat destruction, and a growing gap between rich and poor are just some of the consequences.
+However, by facilitating responsible travel, being socially aware of our actions, and providing the necessary resources to fight poverty, we believe socially and environmentally responsible tourism can bring hope and make a positive impact on such communities.
+Life-changing experiences and interactions take place between the traveller and host community, education occurs unwittingly, economic growth is spurred and a cultural understanding transpires – enriching the lives of everyone involved.

 Click here to download our Sustainability Report 2022.